Matty Kennedy: Scotland youth

 Kennedy has represented Scotland at under-15, under-16, under-17 and under-19 level.
 He was selected by under-21 interim coach Ricky Sbragia to play Portugal under-21 at Estádio do Bonfim, Setúbal on 14 November 2012; he came on for Callum Paterson 66 minutes into a 3–2 defeat, in what was his only under-21 cap.

 Northern Ireland

 In September 2019, it was reported that Kennedy was due to switch his international allegiance to the country of his birth, Northern Ireland.
 He was pictured training with the senior Northern Ireland squad ahead of a friendly with Luxembourg.
 He was called up to the Northern Ireland senior squad on 3 October.
 He made his debut for Northern Ireland on 18 November 2020, in a 1–1 draw with Romania in the UEFA Nations League.
-He was recalled to the squad in March 2022.
+He was recalled to the squad in March 2022 and again twelve months later.